jordan4ibanez/2denginepython/README.md

 make collision detection check for if the entity exists, if no, pass

 when entities are deleted use entity_table.remove[NUMBER] for easy dynamic deletion and additions

+make entities evenly deflect each other instead of relying soley on inertia to create illusion of perfect collision detection